Neil Aspin: FC Halifax Town

-In the club's first season in the Conference Premier he led Halifax to a fifth-place finish, securing a play-off spot.
-They lost out to Cambridge United at the play-off semi-final stage, squandering a 1–0 first leg lead after Lee Gregory had scored from the penalty spot.
+In the club's first season in the Conference Premier, he led Halifax to a fifth-place finish, securing a play-off spot.
+They lost out to Cambridge United at the play-off semi-final stage, squandering a 1–0 first-leg lead after Lee Gregory had scored from the penalty spot.
 Halifax had a great start to the 2014–15 season and Aspin was named as the division's manager of the month after leading the club to five wins in six games in August.
 During that same month he signed a new two-year contract with the club.
 On 1 October, now aged 49, he played himself as a 69th-minute substitute for Lee Nogan in a 3–0 defeat at Guiseley in the first round of the West Riding County Cup.
 He was again named as Manager of the Month for February after Halifax rose to fourth-place with 14 points from an available 18, including four away victories.
 Halifax's promotion push collapsed at the end of the season, and they ended in ninth place on a run of just one win in their final 15 games.
 He was sacked on 17 September 2015 following what the board described as "a prolonged period of indifferent results stretching back to February 2015".

 Gateshead

 On 27 November 2015, it was announced that Aspin was to be appointed manager of National League club Gateshead on 30 November after signing an 18-month contract.
 He stated it was "lovely to come back" to his hometown club.
-He led the "Tynesiders" to a ninth-place finish in 2015–16, and signed an extended two-year contract in August 2016.
+He led the "Tynesiders" to a ninth-place finish in 2015–16.
+He signed an extended two-year contract in August 2016.
 He was named National League Manager of the Month for February 2017 after leading Gateshead to within touching distance of the play-offs with a series of victories.
 Gateshead ended the 2016–17 campaign in eighth place, 12 points outside the play-offs.
-At the time of his departure Gateshead were 15th in the National League table.
+At his departure, Gateshead were 15th in the National League table.